 Key takeaways

-If you are one of the 50 million Americans that suffer from allergies each year, you may have taken a walk down the allergy aisle at your local pharmacy.
-There are so many options it is difficult to know which medication to choose.
+If you are one of the 50 million Americans who live with allergies each year, you may have taken a walk down the allergy aisle at your local pharmacy.
+There are so many options that knowing which medication to choose can be difficult.
+Allegra (fexofenadine) and Zyrtec (cetirizine) are two medications that can help treat symptoms of allergies, such as runny nose, sneezing, and watery, itchy eyes.

 What are the main differences between Allegra and Zyrtec?